NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Howl of the Wild/Warden of Caverns and Burrows.md

     desc: "  The depths call to the warden, especially as they move through the air.
 When they [[Actions/Long Jump|Long Jump]], they can use any unused movement from the Long Jump to [[Actions/Burrow|Burrow]].
 Additionally, the warden can Burrow through any earthen matter, including rock.
 When they do so, they move at their full burrow Speed."

   - name: "Erupting Jump"
     desc: "`pf2:2` (primal) The warden draws out a stream of lava, then jumps off the solidifying mass as it cools.
 The warden [[Actions/Leap|Leaps]] up to twice their Speed.
-When they land, the force of the impact deals 6d12 bludgeoning damage to all creatures within a @Template[emanation|distance:15] with a DC 42 Fortitude check save.
+When they land, the force of the impact deals 6d12 bludgeoning damage to all creatures within a 15-foot emanation with a DC 42 Fortitude check save.
 On a critical failure, the creature is also pushed 10 feet away from the warden."

   - name: "Obsidian Cage"
     desc: "  Rapidly cooling obsidian clings to the target's body and stiffens around their limbs.
 The target must attempt a DC 42 Reflex check save.
 On a failure, the target is [[Conditions/Immobilized|Immobilized]] until they [[Actions/Escape|Escape]] (DC 42).
 On a critical failure, the target is [[Conditions/Off-Guard|Off-Guard]] for as long as they remain immobilized."